Ibuprofen Poisoning in Cats

 How is ibuprofen poisoning diagnosed?

-Most cases are diagnosed in pets that have the expected signs and a known or suspected exposure to ibuprofen.
-Bloodwork to evaluate organ function and blood cell counts are commonly performed.
-A urinalysis may also be recommended.
+Most cases of ibuprofen poisoning have a known or suspected exposure to ibuprofen.
+However, certain clinical signs and bloodwork changes can raise suspicion of NSAID poisoning.
+Diagnostic tests include bloodwork to evaluate organ function and blood cell counts.
+A urinalysis may also be recommended to help evaluate kidney function.

 How is ibuprofen poisoning treated?